batcholi/Archean_wiki/src/xenoncode/computer.md

         print("The owner of this computer clicked the button") else
         print("The button was clicked by " & user) ; prints a message to the console (when the button was clicked, in this case)
-; Here we also happen to use the built-ins 'user' and 'owner' which are player usernames
+; Here we also happen to use the built-ins 'user', 'username' and 'owner' ; 'user' returns the user token (text) of the player who clicked ; 'username' returns the username (text) of the player who clicked ; 'owner' returns the user token (text) of the computer's owner

 ; Legacy draw|button function with width/height parameters (still supported)
 ; draw(x, y, color, width, height)